open-telemetry/opentelemetry-swift/Sources/Instrumentation/URLSession/README.md

 # URL Session instrumentation

 This package captures the network calls produced by URLSession.
-Just by initializing the cl

 ## Usage